Xopher00/Project_Lambert/research/core/tensor.md

     Residuate(A, C)[y,z] = min over i of Implies(A[i,y], C[i,z])

-Given a left relation A and a target C, Residuate finds the greatest B such that Join(A, B) ≤ C. This is the right residual of the max-min semiring — the exact algebraic inverse of Join within the semiring structure.
+Given a left relation A and a target C, Residuate finds the greatest B such that Join(A, B) ≤ C. This is the adjoint operation to a fuzzy relational join.
+Though not the same, this is similar to how division is related to multiplication.

 In logical terms: Residuate asks "given what we know about A and the target C, how large can B be without exceeding C?"
 It gives the tightest upper bound on B